Toxic grind culture is one reason to end merit-based admissions at Lowell High School - The San Francisco Examiner

-Honestly, the San Francisco School Board has made so many clueless, short-sighted and arrogant decisions it is hard to keep track of them all.
+Honestly, the San Francisco Board of Education has made so many clueless, short-sighted and arrogant decisions it is hard to keep track of them all.

 Let’s just say it isn’t easy to muster a successful recall campaign, but this board has managed to make it happen.
-An election has been set for February and it is entirely likely that three board members, Alison Collins, Gabriela Lopez and Faauuga Moliga will be replaced.
+An election has been set for February and it is entirely likely three board members, Alison Collins, Gabriela Lopez and Faauuga Moliga, will be replaced.

 A good part of the recall fervor came from parents of students at Lowell High School.
 Selected as one of the top 100 high schools in the nation (#78 in the 2021 survey by U.S. News & World Report), Lowell touts its high-achieving, merit-based admission policy.